AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

 ### Task 1: Open the data generator project

-1. If the Visual Studio solution is not already open, navigate to `C:\cosmos-db-scenario-based-labs-master\IoT\Starter` and open the Visual Studio solution file: **CosmosDbIoTScenario.sln**.
+1. If the Visual Studio solution is not already open, navigate to `C:\scenario-based-labs-master\IoT\Starter` and open the Visual Studio solution file: **CosmosDbIoTScenario.sln**.

 2. Expand the **FleetDataGenerator** project and open **Program.cs** in the Solution Explorer.